Excel Subtotal Problems

-Subtotal problems, formatting tips, holiday planner and much more, in this week's Excel news.
+Subtotal problems, formatting tips, holiday planner, and more, in this week's Excel news.
 Visit my Excel website for more tips, tutorials and videos, and check the index for past issues of this newsletter.

 If you use the Subtotal feature in Excel, and add two or more layers of subtotals, you might end up with duplicate grand totals.
 While working on a project recently, I figured out that errors in some columns were causing those duplicate totals.